psmoveservice/PSMoveService/README.md

 # PSMoveService
-A background service that manages PSMove Controllers and PS3 Eye Camera.
+A background service that manages multiple PSMove Controllers and PS3 Eye Cameras.
 Clients connect to the service and stream PSMove Controller state (position, orientation and button presses).
 Also included are a visual client front-end for controller/tracker configuration as well as a plugin for SteamVR.
 The [FAQ](https://github.com/cboulay/PSMoveService/wiki/Frequently-Asked-Questions) is a good starting point for any specific questions you may have about the project.

 **NOTE** This is still alpha software still heavily in development.
 If you are downloading this project to play games on SteamVR please be aware that this tool may not work for the game you want to play so buyer beware.
 That said, if you are feeling brave and want to test this we appriciate the feedback about what works and what doesn't.